 The group achieves a production of 1 million tons of sugar.

-After more than 165 years of operation, Pantaleon continues as a family business and has become one of the most respected conglomerates in Latin America.
+With more than 173 years of operation, Pantaleon continues as a family business and has become one of the most respected conglomerates in Latin America.

 Filter the information for each of our operations, or view the data together.